War: Ethics

-Lewis Coser, U.S. conflict theorist and sociologist, argued conflict provides a function and a process whereby a succession of new equilibriums are created.
+Lewis Coser, an American conflict theorist and sociologist, argued that conflict provides a function and a process whereby a succession of new equilibriums are created.
 Thus, the struggle of opposing forces, rather than being disruptive, may be a means of balancing and maintaining a social structure or society.

 Limiting and stopping

 Religious groups have long formally opposed or sought to limit war as in the Second Vatican Council document Gaudiem et Spes: "Any act of war aimed indiscriminately at the destruction of entire cities of extensive areas along with their population is a crime against God and man himself.
 It merits unequivocal and unhesitating condemnation."

 Anti-war movements have existed for every major war in the 20th century, including, most prominently, World War I, World War II, and the Vietnam War.
 In the 21st century, worldwide anti-war movements occurred in response to the United States invasion of Afghanistan and Iraq.
 Protests opposing the War in Afghanistan occurred in Europe, Asia, and the United States.